VueGWT/vue-gwt/README.md

 The syntax is not final and might change between versions.
 It may also contain bugs.

+## Features

+* VueJS Components with a Java controller
+* Java type checking in the templates
+* Iterate on Java collections in your template
+* Use regular Java objects in your templates

 ## Setup on your project

 ### :white_check_mark: Get Vue GWT